andrew2020wit/epub-to-json-for-fr/README.md

-# Convert epub-files to json files for Foreign Reader
+# Convert epub-files to json files for the Foreign Reader

 - install node.js
 - run ```npm install``` in this folder